SuperstationWTF/SuperstationWTF/README.md

 - 👋 Hi, I’m @SuperstationWTF
 - 👀 I’m interested in keeping the peace in IPTV githubs
 - 🌱 I’m currently learning basic coding.
+I have little idea what I am doing, just copying what others do.
-- 💞️ I’m looking to collaborate on there are some android apks like NewPipe that I would like to improve.
+- 💞️ I’m looking to collaborate on there are some android apks like IPTVvnator or an android M3U player.
 - 📫 How to reach me ...

 <!---